-The housing land audit 2017 assesses the housing land supply in the Loch Lomond and the Trossachs National Park up to the 31st December 2017.
+The housing land audit 2018 assesses the housing land supply in the Loch Lomond and the Trossachs National Park as of the 31st December 2018 and looking five years ahead.
 It is produced annually and provides a snapshot in time of housing completions, land available for development and a projection of when and where future developments are likely to be built.